jaspector

 Monday through Friday

-Typical inspection sequence: Phase 1: Foundation, slab, underground utilities, plumbing rough-in, underground electric, electrical rough-in.
+Typical sequence: Phase 1: Foundation, slab, underground utilities, plumbing rough-in, underground electric, electrical rough-in.
 Phase 2: Framing, sheathing, brick tie, insulation after MEP inspections pass.
 Finals: Final mechanical, electrical, plumbing, then final building inspection, then Certificate of Occupancy or letter of completion.

-Midland (Martin County Portion) Building Permit FAQ
+Common questions about Midland (Martin County Portion) permits

-Do I need a building permit in Midland (Martin County Portion), TX?
+01 Do I need a building permit in Midland (Martin County Portion), TX?

 Most construction projects require a building permit.
 Residential permits are required for new construction, additions, remodeling, repairs, and detached accessory buildings.
 Commercial permits are required for all work on commercial structures.

-How much does a building permit cost in Midland (Martin County Portion), TX?
+02 How much does a building permit cost in Midland (Martin County Portion), TX?

+Building permit fees in Midland (Martin County Portion), TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential: $300; Fence: $50; Mechanical/Electrical/Plumbing: $50 each.
 Fees are calculated as: Commercial: $100 for first $20,000 plus $3.50 per $1,000 or part thereof; Residential: $0.315/sq ft; Fence: $50 flat; Detached accessory 120 sq ft or less: $50; Detached accessory 120-200 sq ft: $100; Temporary structure: $100; Demolition: $100.
 Plan check fee: 25% of fee at submission; 75% at approval.
 No separate plan check fee line item..

-How do I apply for a building permit in Midland (Martin County Portion), TX?
+03 How do I apply for a building permit in Midland (Martin County Portion), TX?

-1. Confirm the parcel is inside Midland city limits and specifically within the Martin County portion of Midland.
+To apply for a building permit in Midland (Martin County Portion), TX, follow these steps: 1.
+Confirm the parcel is inside Midland city limits and specifically within the Martin County portion of Midland.
 2. Register a PermitMidland account if using the online portal.
 3. Submit the permit application and related documents through PermitMidland, web link, or in person.
 Pay 25% of the fee at submission.
 4. City staff reviews application completeness and routes to appropriate departments for plan review.
 5. Respond to any review comments and obtain approval notification by email.
 6. Pay the remaining 75% of the fee.
 A bonded contractor must be listed on the permit before issuance.
 7. Receive permit number and post visibly on the job site.
 8. Schedule and complete required inspections.
 9. Obtain final approval and Certificate of Occupancy where applicable.

-How long does it take to get a building permit in Midland (Martin County Portion), TX?
+04 How long does it take to get a building permit in Midland (Martin County Portion), TX?

-How do I schedule a building inspection in Midland (Martin County Portion), TX?
+05 How do I schedule a building inspection in Midland (Martin County Portion), TX?

-Inspections can be scheduled via: PermitMidland portal, Email request, In person or via email.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Midland (Martin County Portion), TX via: PermitMidland portal, Email request, In person or via email.
 Requests before 4 PM Monday-Friday are inspected the next business day.
 Requests after 4 PM are inspected the day after tomorrow..

-Other cities in Martin County
+Other jurisdictions in Martin County.

-View all Martin County jurisdictions →
+All Martin County jurisdictions →